Information in the heading includes:

 - Area of Competition: Defines which applicants are eligible to apply for a recruitment.
 Choices are Open (all applicants are eligible to apply) or Vets Rating 30+ (applicants must have a veterans disability rating of 30% or more to apply).

 - Deadline to Apply: The date application materials are due for the Job Announcement.

 - Assessment Information: If you see Preview Assessment next to assessment information you are able to look at the assessment prior to taking it.
 You do not need a Wisc.Jobs account to be able to preview the assessment, but you will need one if you wish to apply for a position.
 If there is no assessment information, read the How to Apply section of the job announcement.

 The most common sections in the body of the announcement include:

 Job Duties: A brief description of the type of work performed.
 This description includes the majority of work activities of the position and should give you a realistic preview of the nature of the job.
 This information will help you decide if you are interested in the position.

-Job Knowledge, Skills and Abilities: A brief description of the knowledge, skills and abilities required to successfully perform the essential duties of the position.
-This information will give you a good indication of whether or not you are qualified for the position.
+Qualifications: A description of the minimum and any preferred qualifications to successfully perform the duties of the position or levels of the position(s).
+This information can be used to self-screen whether you are qualified for the position.

-How To Apply: This is this most important section of the job announcement.
-This information will give you specific instructions on how to apply for the position.
+How To Apply: This information gives specific instructions on how to apply for the position.
 Read and follow it carefully.
-These instructions may direct you to submit a variety of application materials to the hiring organization, attend a monthly centered exam at specific locations, or to apply online through Wisc.Jobs.
-Often, there are deadlines announced in this section.
+These instructions may direct you to submit a variety of application materials to the hiring organization in order to be considered for the position.
+Without receipt of these materials you may not be considered.

 The main categories shown above will appear in most announcements.
-Announcements may also have additional sections not listed here.
+Announcements may also have additional information not listed here.